 Spring is also the best time to tackle the job of pruning forsythia.
 If you wait until later in the year, you will cut off all those buds wait to bloom!

 Spring blooming plants are not always small and shrubs and perennial plants are not the only source of flowers in early spring.
 There are some amazing blossoms on trees, too!

-Last, but by no means least on my list of early spring flowers are those that are borne on redbud trees.
-It is a delight for me to drive around Raleigh in March to see the roadsides lined with redbuds in flower.
-It is a sight to behold!
+Last, but by no means least on my list of early spring flowers are those that are borne on apricot trees.
+It is a delight for me to drive around Raleigh in March to see the roadsides lined with apricot trees in flower.
+They are a sight to behold!

 What is your favorite early spring flower?
 I’d love to see some photos of it in the comments below!

 Would you like a reminder of this list of spring blooming plants?
 Just pin this image to one of your gardening boards on Pinterest so that you can easily find it later.

 Admin note: This post first appeared on the blog in March of 2017.
 I have updated the post to include more photos, a printable shopping list and a video for you to enjoy.